Resources for Public

 If you have ever shared your prescription medication with a co-worker, family member, classmate, or friend, you may be part of the prescription drug abuse problem.

-How big a problem is prescription drug abuse?
+How big is the prescription drug abuse problem?

-- 70% of people who use or misuse prescription drugs get them from a friend or a relative.
+- 53.1% of people who use or misuse prescription opioid drugs were given by, bought from or taken from a friend or a relative.

 U.S. Food and Drug Administration